The Ideal Sponger Life

 The Ideal Sponger Life (理想のヒモ生活, Risō no Himo Seikatsu) is a Japanese light novel series written by Tsunehiko Watanabe.
 The series originated on the Shōsetsuka ni Narō website in June 2011, before being published in print with illustrations by Jū Ayakura by Shufunotomo beginning in September 2012.
 A manga adaptation with illustrations by Neko Hinotsuki began serialization in the Young Ace magazine in February 2017.
+An anime television series adaptation has been announced.

 Synopsis

 Zenjiro Yamai who is your everyday office worker in modern Japan suddenly finds himself summoned to another world.
-The person who summoned him - Queen Aura - wants him to marry her and leave his old life behind for a life of carefree extravagance as her Husband and Prince Consort.
+The person who summoned him – Queen Aura – wants him to marry her and leave his old life behind for a life of carefree extravagance as her Husband and Prince Consort.
 He is told that if he accepts, he only needs to provide her an heir.
-Other than that, he can laze around all day with no worries, and he’ll never have to work again as he did in his old life in Japan.
+Other than that, he can laze around all day with no worries, and he will never have to work again as he did in his old life in Japan.
 After accepting her offer, he finds himself in a world that has Magic, different culture with nobilities who have hidden agendas and ambitious schemes.
 A world where a simple word or gift carries hidden meanings.